 Using the case discussion, the trainer will explain the concepts and benefits of a 'Culture of Safety' and Psychological Safety.
-The Trainers' Notes provide the technical information required to explain the topic.
-The case discussion will help highlight factors that influence a safety culture and the role that both Doctors and Leaders can play in enhancing Psychological Safety and strengthening the safety culture.
+The discussion will help highlight the factors that influence a safety culture and the role that Doctors and Leaders can play in enhancing Psychological Safety.
 Any points that participants have missed out can be shared from the Trainers' Notes to complete the discussion.